netmeld/netmeld/tool-clw/clw/README.md

 EXECUTION CONTEXT
 -----------------

-While some of this important context requires privilleged access, the tool can run from a non-privilleged user context and may output several warnings when it fails to collect certain context data.
+While some of this important context requires privileged access, the tool can run from a non-privileged user context and may output several warnings when it fails to collect certain context data.
 The contextual information captured by `clw` includes: